 Sometimes (depending on the country from which you are coming from) this is not enough and more would be required.
 More is actually a Serbian invitation letter which could be for private or business visit, first issued by Serbian citizen, second by Serbian company.
 In the private or business invitation letter, person or company that issues it, guarantees that some debts that you might create during your staying in Serbia are also in responsibility of that person or company, along with his or its responsibility to cover costs of your deportation if that occurs, so usually Serbian authorities are pleased enough by this to grant a visa.
 Once the visa is granted, you will see the allowed time frame for your staying in Serbia, but note that it cannot go above 90 days in case of visa type C, which is also restricted to visiting purposes and without allowance for temporary residence permit request submission, while grant of visa type D, with allowed time frame of staying between 3 and 6 months, gives open opportunity for temporary residence permit application.

 So, that is pretty much it in a brief as far as the first step of your coming to Serbia goes.
-If it happens that you might find visa process complicated, your googling of “visa Serbia”, “invitation letter Serbia”, “visa application process Serbia” (or similar) proved insufficient, you need more information or perhaps help with booking accommodation, health insurance, invitation letters or anything else, feel free to check our website, our Homepage, especially our Contact page, while with our law office in Belgrade, law office in Novi Sad or other law offices, we are glad to be at your service.
+If it happens that you might find visa process complicated, your googling of “visa Serbia”, “invitation letter Serbia”, “visa application process Serbia” (or similar) proved insufficient, you need more information or perhaps help with booking accommodation, health insurance, invitation letters (do note that our office do not issue invitation letters, only assists legally in visa application processes) or anything else, feel free to check our website, our Homepage, especially our Contact page, while with our law office in Belgrade, law office in Novi Sad or other law offices, we are glad to be at your service.

 If it happens that you already went successfully through visa application process or just traveled here on the visa-free regime, while you are interested in longer stay than you might want to read our article on Residence permit in Serbia.